Domantas Sabonis: 2023–24 season

 On December 18, Sabonis logged the 35th triple-double of his career with 28 points, 13 rebounds and 12 assists in a 143–131 win over the Washington Wizards.
 On January 3, 2024, Sabonis recorded a triple-double with 22 points, a then season-high 23 rebounds and 12 assists in a 138–135 double overtime win over the Orlando Magic.
-On January 29, 2024, Sabonis scored 20 points on 10-of-11 shooting from the field, grabbed a career-high 26 rebounds and delivered 5 assists in a 103–94 win against the Memphis Grizzlies.
+On January 29, Sabonis scored 20 points on 10-of-11 shooting from the field, grabbed a career-high 26 rebounds and delivered five assists in a 103–94 win against the Memphis Grizzlies.
 He became the second player in NBA history with at least 20 points, 25 rebounds, five assists and a shooting percentage of 90% or better.
 The other was Wilt Chamberlain, who did it six times.

-On February 13, Sabonis posted his 50th career triple-double with 35 points, 18 rebounds, 12 assists and 3 blocks in a 130–125 loss against the Phoenix Suns.
+On February 13, Sabonis posted his 50th career triple-double with 35 points, 18 rebounds, 12 assists and three blocks in a 130–125 loss against the Phoenix Suns.
 On March 12, Sabonis recorded his 47th consecutive double-double with 22 points, 11 rebounds and eight assists in a 129–94 win over the Milwaukee Bucks.
 He surpassed Jerry Lucas' previous record of 46 to become the Sacramento Kings franchise leader in consecutive double-doubles in a season.
-On March 25, Sabonis had 11 points, 13 rebounds and 10 assists to become the fifth player in NBA history with at least 25 triple-doubles in a season, joining Nikola Jokic, Russell Westbrook, Wilt Chamberlain and Oscar Robertson.
+On March 25, Sabonis had 11 points, 13 rebounds and 10 assists to become the fifth player in NBA history with at least 25 triple-doubles in a season, joining Nikola Jokić, Russell Westbrook, Wilt Chamberlain and Oscar Robertson.
 He also posted his 54th consecutive double-double, breaking a tie with Kevin Love for the longest streak since the 1976–77 merger between the NBA and ABA.
-On April 9, this streak would end as Sabonis had 8 points and 13 rebounds in a 112-105 loss against the Oklahoma City Thunder, peaking at 61 consecutive double-doubles.
+On April 9, this streak would end as Sabonis had eight points and 13 rebounds in a 112-105 loss against the Oklahoma City Thunder, peaking at 61 consecutive double-doubles.